Hollow World Campaign Set

 The Hollow World Campaign Set is an accessory for the Dungeons & Dragons fantasy role-playing game.

 Contents

 Hollow World is a campaign setting boxed set detailing the enormous hollow inside of the planet of Mystara, and the people and creatures that inhabit the lands found there.

+This detailed campaign boxed set proposes that within the sphere of the "Known World" is another world called the Hollow World, a sub-setting for the Mystara campaign world.
+Hollow World acts as a living "cultural museum" for the planet, forever preserving cultures and races that are near extinction on the surface world.

+This box set includes the following: